dti-research/tracker/README.md

 ![Build](https://img.shields.io/travis/dti-research/tracker)
 ![Git Tag](https://img.shields.io/github/tag-date/dti-research/tracker)

 Tracker is a command line utility for creating machine learning (ML) projects using a template project structure, and running and tracking experiments.
 The goal of Tracker is to ease the task of creating reproducible research within ML.

-The project is created by ML developers at DTI for ML developers.
+The project is created by ML developers for ML developers.

 ## Using Tracker